-By learning the information given here, planning your attire for a funeral will be much less stressful.
+By learning the information given here, planning your funeral attire for men will be much less stressful.

 In addition to figuring out the appropriate traditional funeral attire, you will also need to know about proper funeral etiquette.
 Funerals are events in which you will provide an immense amount of support and sympathy to the families that are affected by the loss of their loved ones.

 Dressing in all black has a long time tradition dating back to the Roman Empire.
 "The ancient Romans would wear a dark toga, known as a toga pulla, to mourn the loss of a loved one," states Wonderopolis.

 Type of Funeral Service

-The first basic step would be to figure out which kind of service you will be attending since different services require different types of funeral attire.
+The first basic step would be to figure out which kind of service you will be attending since different services require different types of traditional funeral attire.
 Either way, you will be dressing appropriately and respectfully.

-You would normally wear dark or neutral-colored clothes to a traditional funeral, but to a memorial service or a celebration of life, you would normally wear a clean white dress shirt, dress pants, a decent tie, appropriate shoes, and dress socks.
+You would normally wear dark or neutral-colored clothes to a traditional funeral, but to a memorial service or a celebration of life, you would normally wear a black shirt or white dress shirt, dress pants, a decent tie, appropriate shoes, and dress socks.